VladPVS/FastSearchLibraryNETCore/README.md

    ### Text search

-  Class `FileTextSearcher` contains static methods that allow to execute search of text files by its content using the same multithreading algorithm.
+  Class `FileTextSearcher` contains static methods that allow to execute search of text files by their content using the same multithreading algorithm.

   4 overloads of FileTextSearcher.SearchFilesByTextAsync() methods that accept:
   * Enumeration of start searching directories